Chilltime/chilltime-tech-challenge/README.md

-# Chilltime - Day at Chilltime / Remote Technical Exercise
+# Chilltime - Day at Chilltime / Remote Technical Exercise (React JS / Unity)

 This exercise is related to a Technical exercise for candidates applying to a Software Development position at Chilltime.
 This exercise can be done remotely or at our office locations.